Elfocrash/Cosmonaut/README.md

 ##### Specifying a different collection name

-By default you are required to specify your collection name in the attribute level for both non-shared and shared entity like this:
+By default you are required to specify your collection name in the attribute level for both non-shared and shared entities like this:

 Non-Shared:
 ```c#